PatrycjaBlaszkowska/project-WizardsTower/README.md

 - Navigation bar :
     - Navigation bar is fully responsive on large/medium/small resolutions.
-    - Navigation bar toggles to a hamburger menu on mobile devices and stays fully responsive
+    - Navigation bar toggles to a hamburger menu on mobile devices and stays fully responsive.
     - All links to pages are working properly.
     - Hover CSS is correctly working.
 (Available on desktop only)